eliasolcina/Ranking_Blocket_Bostad/README.md

   width = "500" >

 ## Filtering options for the user
-When the user runs the program, he or she will be presented with six questions that are going to be used to filter the objects on Blocket Bostad, as well as be a part of the ranking logic.
-The six questions are the following:
+When the user runs the program, he or she will be presented with six questions:

 - When do you want to move in to the rental object?
 - In what area are you looking for an apartment?